MattKwonDo/project-presentations/README.md

 ## Audience Expectations

-If you would like to ask a question or give encouragement, you should do so in the presentations channel on Slack.
+If you would like to ask a question or give encouragement, you should do so in the projects channel on Slack.
 Questions from consultants and other staff *might* take precedence in the queue, at the discretion of the moderator.

 ## Talk Structure